KYCCrypto/login-crypto-documentation/README.md

     }
     ```

-    You will get user information back in the response.
+    You will get the user information back in the response.